US Capitol: Driver dead after ramming police barricade | DW | 02.04.2021

 The drama unfolded at a security checkpoint near the Capitol complex, close to where armed insurrectionists stormed the building housing the US Congress on January 6.

-Acting DC police chief Yogananda Pittman told a news conference that the attack was not believed to be related to terrorism.
+Robert Contee, chief of the DC police department, told a news conference that the attack was not believed to be related to terrorism.

 Reuters reported that dozens of police cars, marked and unmarked, had raced toward the Capitol building and that the complex had been placed in lockdown.